 In the fall of 2017, his creative force has enabled him to successfully launch the inaugural Variation Project.
 It is a collaboration between Ilya, J. S. Bach’s Goldberg Variations, and 15 composers.
 The project excitedly combines Ilya’s two passions as a pianist/composer.
 His compositions include “Boheme Fantasy for Viola and Piano”, Breaking Silence series, and “6 Studies on Extended Technique for Piano Solo”

 Being a passionate educator, Ilya finds working with the new generation of pianists fun and inspiring.
 He has given masterclasses at Buchmann-Mehta School of Music at Tel-Aviv University, Adamant Music School, and at Stellenbosch International Piano Competition where he was invited as a Jury Member.
-He worked as an assistant to pianist Menahem Pressler and is an active artist-faculty at Indiana University’s Summer String Academy, and Sonad Project
+He served as Mr. Pressler’s studio and teaching assistant and is an active artist-faculty at Indiana University’s Summer String Academy, and Sonad Project